citrusframework/citrus/CONTRIBUTING.md

 * Maintenance
   Tasks required to keep the framework up to date.
 E.g. updating dependencies or Java version.
-Depending on the tasks, the changes may vary from from smaller to larger size with a according time required.
+Depending on the tasks, the changes may vary from smaller to larger size with a according time required.
 Most of the tasks just require a little knowledge about the framework as the correctness of the change is verified by automated unit- and integration tests.
 * Enhancements